kcui1995/pyPCET/README.md

 #### Example
-The following code set up an `pyPCET` object for rate constant calculation.
+The following code sets up an `pyPCET` object for rate constant calculation.
 ```python
 import numpy as np
 from pyPCET import pyPCET